 It forms the beginning of the end of the strike because I think that if all South African goods are phased out in every other store, it’s a hell of a lot more than what we hoped to achieve.
 Because it means that every store, not only Dunnes Stores, is going to phase out South African goods eventually.

-An RTÉ News report by Liam Cahill broadcast on 14 September 1985.
+An RTÉ News report broadcast on 14 September 1985.
 The reporter is Liam Cahill.